Edge-Only Universal Adversarial Attacks in Distributed Learning: Introduction

 Previous work on robustness of distributed learning has primarily focused on threats related to the training phase, where models can be susceptible to attacks mounted at training time \cite{Yu_Zeng_Zhao_Pang_Wang_2024, Cao2019UnderstandingDP} and the attacker controls (a part of) the cloud node \cite{Liu2022SimilarityBasedLI,paquini_split_tiger,erdougan2022unsplit}.
 In contrast, motivated by the many hardware and system-level attacks that allow compromising edge nodes (even by means of physical access)\cite{ecs_security, ecs_security2}, this work addresses a different but yet practically-relevant threat model: \emph{the attacker can control the edge part only at the deployment (i.e., post-training) stage}.
 Designing attacks in this context presents unique challenges as the attacker lacks access to the cloud part of the model, the final outputs, and even full knowledge of the class distribution, complicating the generation of effective adversarial attacks.

-\textbf{Contribution.} To address these challenges, we propose a novel approach for generating universal adversarial attacks with knowledge limited to the initial layers of the model, which are commonly deployed at the edge side.
-The main idea, illustrated in Figure \ref{f:scheme_attack}, relies on exploiting a small set of new samples to learn a binary separation of class-specific features from the available edge layers between a reference target class and all other classes.
-Even without access to the rest of the model, this separation can guide a targeted adversarial optimization to craft universal perturbations, steering attacked inputs towards stimulating certain features in the edge layers that lead to misclassification when propagated to the rest of the model.
+To address these challenges, this work formalizes a novel edge-only adversarial threat model and proposes methods for generating UAPs in both targeted and untargeted settings.
+For the targeted formulation, the main idea is to exploit a small auxiliary attack set to learn class-specific feature patterns from the accessible edge layers, by contrasting a reference target class against all other classes.
+For the untargeted variant, the objective is instead to induce deviations from clean feature representations.
+Despite the lack of access to the remaining model components, we show that edge features are sufficient to guide the optimization of universal perturbations, steering attacked inputs to cause misclassification when propagated through the unknown cloud-side model.

-We conducted several experiments on ImageNet \cite{NIPS2012_c399862d}, varying the number of layers deployed on the edge side and testing different models.
-Experimental results demonstrate that the proposed attack paradigm induces a high misclassification rate in the model output, even when only a small number of layers is accessible at the edge, achieving performance often comparable to white-box UAP attacks \cite{data_free_zhang_ICCV2021, MoosaviUAPCVPR}, depending on the selected target class.
-Additionally, we provide an in-depth analysis of how targeted optimization propagates through the unknown cloud portion of the model, revealing that even when the attack is applied at the initial layers only, it shifts features towards specific unintended classes on the cloud side, effectively mimicking a targeted attack but towards an alternate class.
-In summary, this work makes the following contributions: \begin{itemize} \item It introduces the first edge-only attack in distributed inference, where the cloud portion of the model is entirely unknown; \item It presents multiple experiments comparing the effectiveness of edge-only UAPs with classic full-model knowledge attacks, across different target classes; \item It reveals intriguing behaviors in the model outcomes with edge-only attacks, understanding the impact of targeting specific classes within the initial layers. \end{itemize}
+We conducted extensive experiments on ImageNet \cite{NIPS2012_c399862d}, varying both the number of layers deployed on the edge and the model architectures.
+The results show that the proposed attack paradigm induces high misclassification rates, even when only a few layers are accessible at the edge, achieving performance often comparable to white-box UAP methods \cite{data_free_zhang_ICCV2021, MoosaviUAPCVPR} in the untargeted setting.
+Comparable effectiveness is also observed for the targeted formulation, depending on the chosen target class and the depth of the accessible edge portion.

+Additionally, we provide an in-depth analysis of how targeted optimization propagates through the unknown cloud portion of the model, revealing that even when the attack is applied at the initial layers only, it shifts features towards specific unintended classes on the cloud side, effectively mimicking a targeted attack but towards a different class.

+In summary, this work makes the following contributions: \begin{itemize} \item It introduces an edge-only threat model for distributed inference, where the cloud part of the model is unknown; \item It presents formulations of both targeted and untargeted edge-only UAPs under the proposed threat model; \item It reports extensive experimental results comparing the effectiveness of edge-only UAPs with traditional full-knowledge and black-box attacks, highlighting the practical relevance of addressing the proposed threat model. \end{itemize}